 I have been honored that people have considered my site a noteworthy design blog, but I am unwilling to compromise my personal integrity because I want to use a service.
 Dear Tumblr, I lied.
 All my information is false and I most certainly do not agree to your terms of service.

-This is my last post.
+This is not my last post.

 -Douglas Cameron Tarlow

 gamification of education is senseless. why impute contrived value? education is inherently valuable.

 This applies to all product teams effective ASAP.
 Products with high and very high user #s, those with pro and/or paid users may provide instead a ‘new look beta’ in which to more slowly transition their users.

 1. action buttons of most importance shall be in the top of the left nav in red.

 2. we shall use iconic representation whenever possible.